-Use of cell phones or other ECDs in an unauthorized manner or in violation of the policy in any way may result in disciplinary action, depending upon the nature of the prohibited activity and/or whether it is a repeat offense for that student.
+Use of cell phones or electronic devices in an unauthorized manner or in violation of the policy in any way may result in disciplinary action, depending upon the nature of the prohibited activity and/or whether it is a repeat offense for that student.
 The administration reserves the right to modify the consequences as appropriate.

-- Violations may result in disciplinary action including but not limited to: confiscation of the cellular phone or ECD, until returned to the parents, detention, suspension and/or expulsion. - Possession of cellular phones or other ECD by a student is a privilege, which may be forfeited by any student who fails to abide by the terms of this policy, or otherwise engages in misuse of this privilege.
+- Violations may result in disciplinary action including but not limited to: confiscation of the cellular phone or electronic device until returned to the parents, detention, suspension and/or possible recommendation for expulsion. - Possession of cellular phones and/or electronic devices by a student is a privilege, which may be forfeited by any student who fails to abide by the terms of this policy, or otherwise engages in misuse of this privilege.